 As longtime readers of this site know, my pick for the greatest open world GTA-like of all time is Volition’s amazing Saints Row 2.
 Only a couple of games get anywhere close to SR2 in my book, and we’re taking a look at one of those games today: Sleeping Dogs by United Front Games and Square Enix, released initially in 2012 and re-released as Sleeping Dogs: Definitive Edition two years later.

 In 2011, Activision cancelled the project, stating that “the finished product was not going to be at the top of [the open world] genre.”
-The rights to the game were picked up by Square Enix soon afterwards, although the True Crime IP was not included in the sale.
+They wanted True Crime: Hong Kong to compete against Grand Theft Auto, but did not grant United Front anything even remotely resembling the kind of resources Rockstar’s juggernaut had at its perusal.
+The publishing rights to the game were picked up by Square Enix soon afterwards, although the True Crime IP was not included in the sale.
 Which was just as well because True Crime was worthless as an IP anyway, and so the game was renamed to Sleeping Dogs.

 Our protagonist Wei Shen (voiced by Will Yun Lee) was born in Hong Kong, but his family moved to the US when he was young.
 At some point, he joined the San Francisco police and gained a bit of a reputation for “extreme behavior”.
 Now, he’s transferred to the HKPD at the request of Superintendent Thomas Pendrew and goes undercover as a gangster in order to take down the Sun On Yee triad from within.
 Through his childhood friend Jackie Ma, Wei gets his foot in the door and becomes a low-ranking member of the Water Street Boys gang.

 Whenever he has time, Wei helps out the HKPD with various cases, using his connections in the triad as well as gadgets and disguises to get information and, eventually, evidence to put the perpetrators behind bars.
-These police jobs are a nice counterpart to the violent triad missions, and do a good job showing that Wei Shen is actually a pretty damn good cop when he’s not out there cracking skulls.
+These police jobs are a nice counterpart to the violent triad missions, and do a good job showing that Wei Shen is actually a pretty damn good cop when he’s not out there shoving people’s faces into cooling fans.
 Your main contact in the cop missions is Inspector Teng, one of the few decent people in the storyline.
 Teng doesn’t like Superintendent Pendrew or all the politics surrounding her job, but does what she can to make sure justice is served.

 Firearms are relatively rare in Hong Kong, so most of the combat is done in melee.
 This is not a complaint, because the melee system is excellent.
 However, there are occasions especially later on in the game where even Wei Shen’s kung fu doesn’t cut it, and Sleeping Dogs becomes a third-person cover shooter.
 Well, kind of a cover shooter anyway, as the most effective way to kill enemies is to vault over everything and headshot guys in slow motion.
 Sleeping Dogs is not the greatest shooter out there by any means, but the mechanics work well enough.
 Actually, that kind of sums up the game as a whole — none of the central mechanics are revolutionary or anything, but it all just fits together perfectly.